 One one hand, I liked the way The Other Side of Lost ended, because leaving things open like that is realistic.
 I liked knowing that Mari had changed as a person and it was up to her to continue the change after her hike.
 However, on the other hand, I would have liked for Mari’s mother and aunt to have made an appearance at the end.
 I think that was the only thing I truly felt was missing from the story.

 The book showed quite some contrast between ‘online life and friends’ and life as it is experienced offline.
 What are your thoughts about this?
 Do you think that this is something that our generation needs to think about?

 I do not think having online friends is bad.
 In fact, I made some great friends online and I love meeting people I know from social media in real like.
 That being said, there is a certain distance involved and sometimes people can make themselves out to be different than they are.
 Moreover, people being kind online and ‘liking’ your pictures does not mean necessarily they are your friend.
 You need to be careful.
 Careful not to live your entire life online, because that can make you feel incredibly isolated.
 Fact is, you might have very good friends online, but sometimes you just need to spend time with someone in person, be able to call someone and hang out with them.

 And I almost forgot to ask the most important thing of all: What did you think about the book?

 The Other Side of Lost was an incredibly enjoyable read.
 I really like the way it portrayed the negative aspects of social media, as they are themes that certainly need to be addressed more.
 It was a quick read, once I started reading I finished the book in no time.
-If you are looking for a meaningful and fun read that won’t take too much time to get through, The Other Side of Lost is defintely the book to chose!
+If you are looking for a meaningful and fun read that won’t take too much time to get through, The Other Side of Lost is definitely the book to choose!